 - Fish entrails go in the trash, not the lake.

-Hiking: – Walk around certain parts of the lake in developed areas.
+Hiking: Visitors can walk around certain parts of the lake.

-Swimming: – Swimming is permitted in the swim section.
+Swimming: Swimming is permitted in the swim section.
 There is also a new inflatable play structure.

 Pets: Yes, on-leash